Skip to navigation Skip to content

 The online service is the preferred way to lodge an aged care means assessment.
 Care recipients and their nominees can access the online service through their Centrelink online account in MyGov.
 Organisations can complete the online service on behalf of their care recipients through Nominee Services in Business Hub.
 If a form needs to be lodged, Service Officers can use the Assisted Customer Claim (ACC) to collect information from a care recipient or the correspondence nominee over the phone.

 Online applications are viewed and processed in Process Direct.
-Submitted documents will display in Documents.
+Submitted documents will show in Documents.

-When a care recipient completing an online application advises that there is a carer or close relative living in their principal home that may be considered a protected person, a supplementary task will be created allowing the carer or close relative to complete their assessment online.
+When a care recipient completing an online application advises that there is a carer or close relative living in their principal home, they may be considered a protected person.
+A supplementary task will be created.
+This allows the carer or close relative to complete their assessment online.

-At the end of the care recipient’s application, they will get instructions to provide to their carer or close relative including the application ID and Temporary Access Code (TAC) required.
-Carers and close relatives can use the application ID and TAC to submit their assessment through a link on the Aged care carer or close relative assessment webpage.
+At the end of the care recipient’s application, instructions are provided for their carer or close relative.
+This includes the application ID and Temporary Access Code (TAC) required.
+Carers and close relatives use the application ID and TAC to submit their assessment.
+This is via a link on the Aged care carer or close relative assessment webpage.

 For carers or close relatives who choose not to use online services:

-- income support customers can use the Aged Care Calculation of your cost of care forms
+Aged Care Calculation of your cost of care forms are available for:

-In addition to the online Aged Care Calculation of your cost of care form, the Aged Care Calculation of your cost of care forms are available as paper forms on the Services Australia website.
-The Resources page has a link to the forms and an explanation of which forms are required.
+In addition to the online Aged Care Calculation of your cost of care application, the Aged Care Calculation of your cost of care application is available as paper forms on the Services Australia website.
+The Resources page has a link to the forms and explains which forms are required.

-Explain the benefits of accessing the online aged care calculation of your cost of care form to the care recipient/nominee.
-For example, the benefits are:
+The Service Officer can explain the benefits of accessing the online aged care calculation of your cost of care application.
+The benefits are:

-- being able to monitor the progress of their application as in progress, held or completed through their Centrelink online account
+• being able to monitor the progress of their application through their Centrelink online account

-Encourage care recipients to access the forms from the website themselves, where possible.
-The care recipient can print and complete a paper form (SA456, SA457 or SA485).
+The Service Officer can encourage care recipients to access the printable forms from the website themselves.
+The care recipient can then print and complete a paper form (SA456, SA457 or SA485).
 If the care recipient is unable to access the form online, issue the form using the Customer First Mail Forms Guided Procedure.

 SA485 (residential aged care property details) form:

-- may be used when a care recipient receives a means tested payment from Centrelink or DVA and owns or part owns their home, including retirement villages, if a verbal assessment is not able to be completed
+• may be used when a care recipient receives a means tested payment from Centrelink or DVA and owns or part owns their home.
+This includes retirement villages.
+This can be used if a verbal assessment is not able to be completed

 There is a change to the request for information (RFI) process for carers and close relatives when assessing Aged Care Calculation of your cost of care forms (SA457 and SA485).
 The Aged Care Carer or close relative assessment (SA483) form replaces the decommissioned questionnaire.
 Links to forms are available on the Resources page.

-The agency (or the Department of Veterans’ Affairs (DVA)) undertake home care means assessments for care recipients assessed under post 1 July 2014 schemes and who commenced:
+The agency or DVA previously completed home care means assessments for care recipients assessed under post 1 July 2014 schemes and who commenced:

-Determining when an application for a calculation of your cost of care is required for home care
+Determining when an application for a calculation of your cost of care is required for Support at Home

-When is an online Aged Care Calculation of your cost of care form or the Home Care Package – Calculation of your cost of care (SA456) form required?
+When is an online Aged Care Calculation of your cost of care application or the Support at Home – Calculation of your cost of care (SA456) form required?

 An online application or the SA456 is required for care recipients who:

-- however, if they have a partner who receives a Centrelink means tested income support payment and/or rent assistance they may not need to lodge a form
+• however, if they have a partner who receives a Centrelink means tested income support payment/rent assistance they may not need to lodge a form

-When is an online Aged Care Calculation of your cost of care form or the SA456 not required?
+When is an online Aged Care Calculation of your cost of care application or the SA456 not required?

 An online application or the SA456 is not required for care recipients who: